olashlool/reading-notes/Hash-Tables/Hash-Tables.md

 ## Collisions
 - A collision occurs when more than one key hashes to the same index in an array.
-- A ìperfect hashî will never have any collisions.
+- A ‚Äúperfect hash‚Äù will never have any collisions.

 ## Collision Resolution Techniques
 - Separate Chaining - Separate chaining is one of the most commonly used collision resolution techniques.
 It is usually